Skip to Main Content

 Morley-Worner (2001) observed that academic writing demonstrates knowledge and understanding, and includes critical analysis and reflection, and that:

-where expectations may vary from discipline to discipline, even subject to subject and where yo can build a repertoire of critical thinking and writing skills that enable you to enter the academic debates, even to challenge (p.
+you will also gain a sense of the complexity of being an apprentice writer in an academic culture... where expectations may vary from discipline to discipline, even subject to subject and where you can build a repertoire of critical thinking and writing skills that enable you to enter the academic debates, even to challenge (p.
 6).

 Existential therapy offers four givens: